Pre-seed funds have exploded in popularity. We’ll list out some of the most active and best pre-seed funds below.

 So who are the best pre-seed funds?

 We are labeling these “venture capital funds” since they function as VC funds - a partnership raises capital from outside investors (“LPs”), and typically charges those investors the same rates that VCs charge their LPs.
-This list is based on the investors we see actively investing in the clients that we service.
+This list of pre-seed funds is based on the investors we see actively investing in the clients that we service.

 Every industry will have specific milestones on when professional pre-seed funds are ready to make an investment.
 And other important variables may make it easier for a younger company to raise pre-seed funding - such as an experienced team, pre-existing/strong relationships with funding sources, hot hot markets, etc. However, there are a few KPIs that we can broadly generalize to that help founders know that pre-seed funding from professional investors may be an option: